Jonathan Eybeschutz: Biography

-In July 1725, the Ashkenazi beth din of Amsterdam issued a ban of ḥerem "excommunication" on Sabbateans (כַּת חמַאֲמִינִים).
+In July 1725, the Ashkenazi beth din of Amsterdam issued a ban of ḥerem "excommunication" on Sabbateans (כַּת הַמַּאֲמִינִים).
 Sabbatean writings found by the beth din at that time were attributed to Eybeschutz.
 In early September, similar excommunication proclamations were issued by the batei din of Frankfurt an der Oder and the triple community of Altona, Hamburg, and Wandsbeck.
 The three bans were printed and circulated in other European Jewish communities.
 Excerpts from the testimonies were printed by Jacob Emden in his Beth Jonatan haSofer, printed in Altona in 1762.
 (Note: The full text of the testimonies, letters, and proclamations on the investigation are in Josef Prager's Gahalei Esh, Oxford, Bodleian Library.
 Ms. 2186, Vol. I, fols.
 70r -129).)

 Katzenellenbogen was unwilling to attack Eybeschutz publicly, mentioning that "greater than him have fallen and crumbled" and that "there is nothing we can do to him."
 However, Katzenelenbogen stated that one of the texts found by the Amsterdam beth din, And I Came this Day unto the Fountain, was authored by Eybeschutz and declared that all copies of the work in circulation should be immediately burned.
 As a result of Eybeschutz and other rabbis in Prague formulating a new and distinct ḥerem against Sabbatianism shortly after the other bans were published, his reputation was restored, and Eybeschutz was regarded as having been vindicated.
 The issue was to arise again, albeit tangentially, in the 1751 dispute between Emden and Eybeschutz.

 He was "an acknowledged genius" in at least three separate areas of Jewish religious creativity: Talmud and halakha; derush (homiletics) and popular preaching; and Kabbalah.
 "He was a man of erudition, but he owed his fame chiefly to his personality.
 Few men of the period so profoundly impressed their mark on Jewish life."